shichiro-nakahara/docs/docs/how-natanetwork-works/earn.md

 # Earn/Loyalty Program

 ## Overview
-NATA tokens are rewarded to users that perform a deposit in the ZK-rollup block.
+NATA tokens are rewarded to users that perform a cross-chain deposits using the Nata Router.

-Tokens are allocated portionally across the three asset pools (MATIC/WETH/DAI).
+Tokens are allocated to the chains voted on by the community.

-For each asset, tokens are rewarded to users with the largest deposit.

-Each block will have rewards until the 35% allocation is gone or the DAO votes to stop the program.

-## Maximize NATA Rewards
-A user can earn the max per block by depositing the protocol limit for each of the three available assets (MATIC/WETH/DAI).
+Users with larger and more frequent deposits, earn more of the tokens allocated during the epoch.

 ## Epoch and Claiming Token Rewards
-Once the current epoch has completed, users can claim the NATA tokens for the previous epoch.
+Once the current epoch has completed, users can claim the eNATA tokens for the previous epoch.
 Epochs are 7 days long.

 ## Allocating Token Rewards
-To ensure the three depositable asset pools are growing at the same rate, token reward allocations can be adjusted before the start of the next epoch.
-The governing DAO could be responsible for this.

-# Retro Airdrop

-## Who was eligible for the retro airdrop?
-Users that used other privacy dapps were eligible to claim NATA tokens.

-### Privacy Dapp eligible Users
-## Airdrop #1
-- Aztec V2 (0.01+ ETH deposit) - 181486
-- TornadoCash - 99128
-- Aztec V1 - 41621
-- zkBOB - 5562
-- Railgun - 3297
-## Airdrop #2
-- Aztec V2 (0.001-0.01 ETH deposit) - 92785

-## Bonus Multipler
-Must have used Aztec V1/V2 and any of the other privacy apps listed above.
-These users were allocated a bonus multipler.
-(2680 users)
+The governing DAO is responsible for adjusting emissions across the various chains to ensure steady protocol growth.